 My husband is my weathervane.
 He is the opposite of a vegan, whatever those are.
 No matter how good the food he’ll complain “there’s no meat”.
 And he’s so healthy that it disarms all my arguments against meat consumption, so I quit long ago trying to convince him.

 I just need to use the word “vegan” for him to run the opposite direction.
 Worse yet, he dislikes eggnog.
 You can see how difficult this was going to be.
 If I can’t get his “seal of approval” I have a hard time recommending it.
 Because vegan food has to be good enough to satisfy the meat-eaters too.

 Imagine my surprise when he enthusiastically approved.
 And I know why: This vegan pumpkin eggnog is as luscious as regular eggnog, but not as cloyingly sweet and a lot lighter.

-- 2 lb of West Indies, Mexican or kabocha pumpkin
+- 2 lb of West Indian, Mexican or kabocha pumpkin

 - ¼ teaspoon of salt

 - 2 cups of coconut milk